hmjkim/goodnotes-user-documentation/docs/create-customize-new-notebook.md

 2. **Click the [+] Icon**
 ![Icon](./assets/notebook/newnotebook-option-selection.png)
    Select the [Notebook] option from the top menu.
 The app offers several options, like creating a study set, folder, image note, scanned document, quick note, or quick record.
-For example, tap the **annotate Notebook** button.

     !!! tip "Tip"